-As woodworkers we want to wear gloves to protect our hands.
-What are the considerations for wearing gloves.
-Is it more dangerous or is it more safe to wear gloves.
+As woodworkers, we want to wear gloves to protect our hands.
+What are the considerations for wearing gloves?
+Is it more dangerous or is it safer to wear gloves?
 Wearing gloves in the wood shop is a personal choice for most woodworkers and I wanted to see what is the best gloves and what do they offer.

 When considering gloves to use when woodworking you need to look at the purpose.
 Solvents, splinters, and safety are considerations when looking at the different types of gloves to wear.
 There are many types of gloves on the market.
 You need to pick the right one for what you are performing in your wood shop.